NCPP/ocgis/doc/computation.rst

 Calculation using ``icclim`` for ECA Indices
 ============================================

-The optional Python library ``icclim`` (http://icclim.readthedocs.org/en/latest) may be used to calculate the full suite of European Climate Assessment (ECA) indices.
+The Python library ``icclim`` (http://icclim.readthedocs.org/en/latest) may be used to calculate the full suite of European Climate Assessment (ECA) indices.
 To select an ``icclim`` calculation, prefix the name of the indice with the prefix ``'icclim_'``.
 A list of indices computable with ``icclim`` is available here: http://icclim.readthedocs.org/en/latest/python_api.html#icclim-indice-compute-indice.

 For example, to calculate the *TG* indice (mean of daily mean temperature), select the calculation like:

 >>> calc = [{'func': 'icclim_TG', 'name': 'TG'}]

+Any optional calculation parameters may be passed in using the ``'kwds'`` key:

+>>> calc = [{..., 'kwds': {'percentile_dict': dict}}]

+Custom user indices are not implemented in OCGIS.
+OCGIS may be used to pre-process an ICCLIM input file prior to a custom calculation.
+Please contact user support if your application could benefit from custom ICCLIM user indices in OCGIS.

 .. _NumPy masked array functions: http://docs.scipy.org/doc/numpy/reference/maskedarray.html